 As the man struggled with the fish, apparently unable to lift her out of the water, he began to drag her in the water to the shore side of the pier.
 As he pulled her along, hundreds of people on the beach began running towards the pier.
 They formed a giant circle around the area and cheered as the fisherman pulled her onto shore.

 I could barely watch.
-My friend and I remained 100 yards down the beach and looked from afar with amazement and sadness at the mob surrounding the fish.
+I remained 100 yards down the beach and looked from afar with amazement and sadness at the mob surrounding the fish.
 It was a spectacle that reminded me of the dances terrorists do around dead captured American soldiers.
 It felt so out-of-place, so odd, and so cruel but it was every bit emblematic of our culture.
 No mercy, no remorse, no understanding of the value of that fish’s life.

 As the crowd dispersed, I asked passersby what transpired.

 “It was a giant fish, maybe a shark” a girl told us.
 “It died.”